srirangav/vocr/README.txt

 By Sriranga Veeraraghavan <ranga@calalum.org>

 vocr is a MacOSX command line program that can perform optical character recognition (OCR) on images and PDF files.
-It outputs any text found in the input files to stdout.  vocr relies on Apple's Vision framework to perform OCR (hence its name v - for [V]ision - and ocr - for [o]ptical [c]haracter [r]ecognition).
+It outputs any text found in the input files to stdout.  vocr relies on, and derives its names from, the Vision framework (v for [V]ision).

 Usage:

-    vocr [-i [no|tab]] [-p] [-v] [files]
+    vocr [-i [no|tab]] [-p] [-v] [-l [lang]] [files]

     If -i is specified with the 'no' option, vocr will not attempt to indent any text that is OCR'ed.
 If -i is specified with the 'tab' option, vocr will indent using tabs instead of spaces (by default vocr indents using spaces).

     If -p is specified, when OCR'ing a PDF, a page break (^L) will